Frequently Asked Questions

 We are not selling our land to a developer for a profit, but rather repositioning our landholdings to ensure the longevity and sustainability of our organisation and specialist paediatric health care services.

-Our vision in this redevelopment of our land is to find ways for the Manly community to better utilise our site and services, and to give back to the community we will continue to call home.
+Our vision in this redevelopment of our land is to secure the future of RFW services for thousands of rural children while at the same time, find ways for the Manly community to enjoy our site and services, and to give back to the community that is our home.

 Q: What are your plans for the redevelopment of the existing site?